Eligarf/stealthy/README.md

 ## pf1
   - I assume take-10 perception for tokens without an active spot effect.
 It isn't RAW, but perhaps this is acceptable to the PF1 community.
-  - the PF1 actor sheet UI doesn't seem to have a way to delete the effects once they've been added by rolling, so I made this macro (I assume there is a smarter way)
+  - The Spot and Hidden effects aren't "Buff"-style effects, so the PF1 actor sheet UI doesn't have a way to delete the effects once they've been added by rolling.
+You could use [DFreds Effects Panel](https://foundryvtt.com/packages/dfreds-effects-panel), or I made this macro (I assume there is a smarter way)

 'Remove Hidden' Script Macro:
 ```